NASA-AMMOS/VICAR/README.md

 For a full list of programs being released [click here](vos/docsource/vicar/VICAR_OS_contents_v4.0.pdf).

 ## AFIDS-POMM
 AFIDS-POMM is a set of workstation tools supporting the automation of planetary orbital mosaicking and mapping requirements.
-AFIDS-POMM source code is intended to be incorporated and maintained in the VICAR open source repo in future releases.
-In the meantime, you can download the AFIDS-POMM docker image releases starting in May 2023 at: https://github.com/NASA-AMMOS/AFIDS-POMM
+In a future VICAR open source release, the AFIDS-POMM source code is intended to be merged and maintained as part of the VICAR open source repo.

+In the meantime, you can download the AFIDS-POMM docker releases from: https://github.com/NASA-AMMOS/AFIDS-POMM
+Note: The first AFIDS-POMM docker release is slated for May 2023

 ## VICAR Discussion Forum